standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

     a common interface that invokes
     the [arbitrary crate] in fuzzers and uses `nondet!` in fuzzers.

+- [Viper rust-contracts] that
+  provides macros `requires!`, `ensures!` and `invariant!` for use in function attributes and loop bodies.

 - The [contracts crate] that
   provides macros `pre!` and `post!` for function contracts